-Ken Schwaber once suggested to use a transition team to address the organizational change which is being demanded by the delivery units [Schwaber 2007].
+Ken Schwaber once suggested using a transition team to address the organizational change which is being demanded by the delivery units [Schwaber 2007].

-As managers, you don´t need to invent new structures upfront - the problem spots will easily be indicated by the agile delivery teams.
+As managers, you don´t need to invent new structures upfront - the agile delivery teams will quickly indicate the problem spots.
 Just pick up those indications and handle them with care.
-As managers, if you don´t find a way to show up for your people, to make clear that you care and are serious about agile, if you can not make visible that you catch dysfunctions and find ways to solve problems, simply to deliver the organizational change that is needed, if you can´t do that, you can´t do agile.
-It is clearly not enough to expect people to deliver working and valuable software at the end of each iteration and the management does not do more than counting velocity points and staring on product burndown charts.
+As managers, if you don´t find a way to show up for your people, to make clear that you care and are serious about agile, if you can not make it visible that you catch dysfunctions and find ways to solve problems, simply to deliver the organizational change that is needed, if you can´t do that, you can´t do agile.
+It is not enough to expect people to produce working and valuable software at the end of each iteration and the management does not do more than counting velocity points and staring on product burndown charts.

-To implement large scaling frameworks and not using a transition team instead is introducing “agile” (by name, not by meaning) like a waterfall (yes, with a defined process model).
-Start with the transition team to scale agile and invent your own mechanisms and solutions.
+To implement large scaling frameworks and not to use a transition team instead is introducing “agile” (by name, not by meaning) like a waterfall (yes, with a defined process model).
+Start with the transition team to scale agile and invent your mechanisms and solutions.
 Show that you care.
-See what works for your organization, be self confident and do not copy others.
+See what works for your organization, be self-confident and do not copy others.

 Scaling agile beyond the first team is the first step of scaling.
 Is there an end?
-What size can you reach or want to reach?
+What size can you reach or want to achieve?
 How long does it take?

-That´s the reason for not letting a team grow beyond 10 people.
+That´s the reason for not letting a team grow beyond ten people.
 If more people are needed to achieve things, split into teams with reduced dependencies between each other.
-The best concept to reduce dependencies, we know so far, is to have cross-functional teams where each team is able to deliver an entire feature that makes sense to a customer, end-to-end.
+The best concept to minimize dependencies, we know so far, is to have cross-functional teams where each team can deliver an entire feature that makes sense to a customer, end-to-end.
 You then have developers, front-end, back-end, QA, UX and so on in one team - shortly everyone who needs to be there to come to a result.

 The other way around, having teams grouped by architectural components or skills, like front-end, back-end, UX and the like in separated teams, will increase dependencies and lead to teams blocking each other when delivering end-to-end features.
-No team alone can deliver and the people will have to maintain not only the communication lines inside of their team, but in addition to all people in other teams who are needed to to deliver the feature.
+No team alone can deliver, and the people will have to maintain not only the communication lines inside of their team but in addition to all people in other teams who are needed to deliver the feature.

-Let´s assume you do daily standup´s with component- or skill-formed teams (I hope you do standup´s, doing it not is a very bad idea).
-Considering the purpose of a daily standup is to ensure the delivery of a feature by the end of your iteration and to unhide the necessary adjustments to reach that goal, usually a daily standup with only the people who belong to a single architectural component doesn´t support you at all.
+Let´s assume you do daily standups with component- or skill-formed teams (I hope you do standup´s, doing it not is a terrible idea).
+Considering the purpose of a daily standup is to ensure the delivery of a feature by the end of your iteration and to unhide the necessary adjustments to reach that goal; usually, a daily standup with only the people who belong to a single architectural component doesn´t support you at all.
 You will find communication without direction and the impression of wasting time among the participants.
 This is not fruitful.

 Feature and component matrix

 You may have heard about the essential idea pointed out by Melvin Conway, that you replicate the structure of your organization inside of your products [Conway 1968].
 Simply, if you have a bloated, unfocused organization with unclear goals and responsibilities, your products will look the same.
 Instead, if you have a lean, focused organization with clear goals and responsibilities, again, this will be recognized in your products.
-For example, if two departments are responsible for developing a specific product, chances are, that the product will be made up by two components.
-If the two department heads can not bear with each other, the interfaces of the two components will not function well.
-In this case you will find duplicated or missing attributes, performance issues, long durations to identify failures and so on.
-All that said, this doesn´t give you a concrete advice how to structure your organization, but when people are getting aligned to develop a thing, keep Conway´s law in mind!
+For example, if two departments are responsible for developing a specific product, chances are, that the outcome will be made up of two components.
+If the two department heads cannot bear with each other, the interfaces of the two parts will not function well.
+In this case, you will find duplicated or missing attributes, performance issues, long durations to identify failures and so on.
+All that said, this doesn´t give you concrete advice how to structure your organization, but when people are getting aligned to develop a thing, keep Conway´s law in mind!

 There is no precise recipe to follow.
 But you can use some guiding principles that will surely support you on your journey to let an agile organization grow.
-I´m really convinced that the ScALeD Principles point into the right direction.
+I´m convinced that the ScALeD Principles point in the right direction.
 Believe in yourself and your organization, follow the principles instead of checklists.
-A checklist is good for well defined procedures that can be analyzed upfront (I´m using the term checklist as a drop in for “scaled agile framework”).
-When you reinvent your organization, a checklist will not help.
-Likely it will let you switch off your mind and let you repeat things other people have thought of.
+A checklist is useful for well-defined procedures that can be analyzed upfront (I´m using the term checklist as a drop in for “scaled agile framework”).
+When you reinvent your organization, a list will not help.
+Likely it will let you switch off your mind and make you repeat things other people have thought of.
 In any way, embrace self-organization.
 This force of life will give your organization the power to survive in complex environments.
 In an enterprise context, self-organization needs to get a direction by setting constraints.
 These constraints have to address two preconditions for fruitful self-organization: competency and clarity [Marquet 2013].